gaurav0401/E-Commerce-Web-Application-Using-PHP-and-MySQL/README.md

 # For the  Customer:

   They can-:
    - Add product to cart
    - Checkout  products
-     - Check Order history
+   - Check Orders history